Coping with COVID19 self-isolation

 I am one of the “lucky” ones and my mental health has fared quite well over these past weeks and months.
 Yes, I have been a bit more upset and unsettled than normal about being an expat, living so extremely far away from my parents at a time like this, but technology has helped us to stay in contact.

 As I mentioned before, I am coming into this time of great upheaval in a relatively strong position (a “privileged” position some would say).
 I am not dealing with economic stress and uncertainly, I am not locked down in sub-standard housing or with people who put my physical, emotional, or mental health at risk, and I don’t have to put my health at risk by venturing into shops or taking public transportation.
 But more than that, social isolation and being alone (and lonely) is normal for me and has been since my life as a widow began 11 years ago.
 And sure, that sounds like it would mean that my mental health should be suffering right now.
-But in a weird way, I am coping better with my isolation and loneliness because I don’t feel alone in my situation.
+But weirdly, I am coping better with my isolation and loneliness because I don’t feel alone in my situation.

 Yes, all of the sudden most of the world knows what it’s like to be lonely and isolated from family and friends.
 And that means that I am a part of something instead of being apart from something.
 Whilst my heart truly aches for the many people who are struggling with the lockdowns, I have noticed that my own mental health seems much stronger than I would have expected it to be.

 It’s an odd feeling because in “normal” circumstances, being so isolated and alone would make me feel removed from the world.
 When I go travelling or spend the Christmas holidays alone, there is always a point where I move from managing the solitude with confidence to feeling sad and lonely.
-And the longer my solitude continues, the more the sad and lonely feelings infiltrate my mind – feelings that are further heightened by watching other “happy couples” enjoying sightseeing together or seeing social media posts from “happy families” who are enjoying a busy and bustling Christmas season.
+And the longer my solitude continues, the more the sad and lonely feelings infiltrate my mind – feelings that are further heightened by watching other “happy couples” enjoying sightseeing together or seeing social media posts from “happy families” who are enjoying a busy Christmas season.

 But I’m not seeing that now.
 Instead, I see that everyone else is alone; everyone else is wishing that they had somewhere to go or that they could see their family or friends.
 Everyone else is alone, and sometimes also lonely.
 And that means I am not alone, which helps me to feel less lonely.